 How to Prevent a Political Coup

-Josef Woldense, assistant professor with a joint appointment in the Department of Political Science and the Department of African American & African Studies, researches how dictators maintain power while keeping the regime productive.
+Josef Woldense, assistant professor in the Department of African American & African Studies and affiliated with the Department of Political Science, researches how dictators maintain power while keeping the regime productive.
 Specifically, he has been taking a close look at the regime of Ethiopia’s ruler Haile Selassie.

 Though authoritarian regimes have dominated much of human political life for thousands of years, little is known about how these regimes operate.
 By studying mundane details like job appointments and firings, Woldense is mapping how Selassie “shuffled” people within his inner circle to prevent his advisors from forming alliances and getting too much power, tactics that are still used in corporate organizations and governments.